 The complaint states the doctor told the woman that her membranes had ruptured and she should go home.
 The complaint also states that Dr. Reichel told her that when the fetus comes out “she could flush it down the toilet.”

 After the mother returned to her home the fetus emerged but remained attached to the umbilical cord.
 The patient phoned the Lompoc ER and spoke to the physician’s assistant, Mr. Barsky.
 He told her to try to pull on the umbilical cord to deliver the placenta.
-She followed his instructions but was unsuccessful Under considerable stress, she wrapped the fetus in a plastic bag, put a towel between her legs and returned to the ER.
-A physician delivered the placenta.
+She followed his instructions but was unsuccessful Under obvious stress, she wrapped the fetus in a plastic bag, put a towel between her legs and returned to the ER.
+The mother was admitted to the hospital and a physician delivered the placenta.

 The trial began on November 7, 2016, in Santa Maria before the Hon.
 James F. Rigali.
 The jury was assigned the task of determining whether or not Dr. Reichel was negligent in his diagnosis and treatment of the patient.

 Speaking on behalf of the young mother two experts shared their opinions.
-They stated that the Lompoc doctor caused a miscarriage by rupturing the patient’s membranes or sac at 18 weeks of gestation.
+They stated that Dr. Reichel caused a miscarriage by rupturing the patient’s membranes or sac at 18 weeks of gestation.
 They said the doctor should have conducted a procedure called an “emergent cerclage.”
 That procedure, they said, would have saved the fetus and led to at least 25 weeks of gestation.

 The experts said if Dr. Reichel employed the “emergent cerclage” procedure he would have prevented a spontaneous miscarriage and the fetus would have had a 70% chance of survival at birth.
 The jury deliberated.